zackw/pinebook-pro-keyboard-updater/README.md

 1. Run `step-1` of the update process, which is the same for both keyboard variants: `sudo ./updater step-1`.
 1. After `step-1`, the touchpad **will not work**, but the keyboard will continue to work normally on the **ISO** variant (the **ANSI** keyboard will not work after `step-1`).
-1. Power your PineBook Pro off with `sudo poweroff`, then power it on again.
+1. Power your Pinebook Pro off with `sudo poweroff`, then power it on again.
 1. After booting up, run `step-2 ansi` or `step-2 iso` of the update process, depending on the keyboard variant: `sudo ./updater step-2 ansi` or `sudo ./updater step-2 iso`.
-1. Power your PineBook Pro off with `sudo poweroff`, then power it on again.
+1. Power your Pinebook Pro off with `sudo poweroff`, then power it on again.
 1. After booting up, your keyboard and touchpad firmware should be updated.

 ### Revised keyboard firmware